 Our members decided to continue as an independent group, and we found a new home on AOL.
-We've built real friendships, and eightteen years later, our group continues to meet.
+We've built real friendships, and more than 20 years later, our group continues to meet.

 Note!
-Because of AOL's gradual decline, and unwillingness to really improve its software, we've set up an alternate chat room on the long-established IRC system.
-This room can be accessed by any type of computer, using any kind of modem and Internet access.
-(Please email us for current information.)
+Because of AOL's gradual decline, and unwillingness to really improve its software, we've set up a new chat room on the long-established IRC system.
+Our Mibbit room can be accessed by any type of computer, using any kind of modem and Internet access.
+(Please see our Schedule & Access page for information.)

 All of us have found this group to be helpful in improving our work.
 We have several members who are already published (paid good rates by established publishing houses) in various genres, and others who are complete beginners.
 Here, we seek to improve our fiction-writing skills.
-We've worked with many genres, from children's tales, to short stories, to (chapters of) full novels of all genres.
+We've worked with many genres, from children's tales to short stories to (chapters of) full novels of all types.

 We continue to follow the basic ground rules instituted by Writer's Digest.
 All are welcome to participate, especially aspiring writers 18 and older.
 In order to become a full member, each new prospect is expected to attend a couple of our Monday live-chat sessions.
 If you find our work interesting, you may begin to participate by making critiques of your own.